MichiganNLP/Scalable-VLM-Probing/README.md

     We provide [the output of this command ready to download](https://huggingface.co/datasets/MichiganNLP/scalable_vlm_probing/blob/main/words_counter_LAION.json).

-6. TODO: how to obtain Levin.
-7. Obtain LIWC 2015.
+6. Obtain LIWC 2015.
 See [LIWC website](https://www.liwc.app/) for more information.
-8. TODO: how to obtain the General Inquirer.
+Set the path or URL of the file `LIWC.2015.all.txt` in the environment variable `LIWC_URL_OR_PATH`:

+    ```bash
+    export LIWC_URL_OR_PATH=...
+    ```

+    You can also disable the LIWC features by using the flag `--remove-features` along with other features, such as the default removed ones: `--remove-features LIWC wup-similarity lch-similarity path-similarity`.

-9. Run the following to obtain the resulting correlation scores and save them as files:
+7. Run the following to obtain the resulting correlation scores and save them as files:

     ```bash
     ./main.py --dependent-variable-name pos_clip_score --no-neg-features > results/pos_scores.txt